lsilvestro96/csci2963-labs/lab2/lab2.md

    |https://github.com/paulchorba/TrueVR|Yes			  |MIT		  |
    |https://github.com/TheoBr/Chrometana|Yes 			  |MIT		  |

 10. My project is going to be a podcast manager for Windows desktop.
-Typical users of this application will primarily be the general public; there would most likely be no commercial use for this software since its primary use would be for entertainment purposes.
+I am thinking of choosing this project because I was recently looking for podcast managers for Windows, but there were not many to choose from, even though most popular mobile platforms have plenty of choices.
+Typical users of this application will primarily be the general public.
+There would most likely be no commercial use for this software, since its primary use would be for entertainment purposes.
+Initially, I wanted to use GPL for the licensing, but I will probably use MIT instead since its a simpler license, and requiring derivative work to be open source as well is not a priority for me.

 	![cc logo](images/cc.png) This work is licensed under a http://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution 4.0 International License.